Amel Larrieux: Solo career

 Larrieux's third album Morning was released in April 2006 and features the single "Weary", which reached number 29 on the Billboard Hot Adult R&B Airplay chart in May 2006.
 Morning is her highest-charting album to date, peaking at number 74.
 The song "No One Else", written for Mike Shaunessy, was featured on the soundtrack to Tyler Perry's 2007 film Why Did I Get Married?.

 In May 2007, Larrieux released an album of jazz standard covers titled Lovely Standards.
 It broke into the top five of the Top Jazz Albums and sold 3,700 units in its first week of release.

 Larrieux was featured on 2Pac's 2007 greatest hits album Best of 2Pac Part 1: Thug, on the previously unreleased song "Resist the Temptation".

 On February 4, 2010, SoulSummer.com announced that Larrieux is currently in the studio with Bryce Wilson working on Groove Theory's second official album.
 The duo had their first live show together in years on October 7, 2010, in Tokyo, Japan.
 Larrieux said of the show, "Tokyo was too fly, as usual.
 The audiences just got better and better."
 Larrieux said in a November 2010 interview that she and Wilson are currently looking for a label they feel comfortable with.
 As of August 2011 Larrieux stated Groove Theory have not recorded any new material.

-In March 2009, Larrieux released the songs "Orange Glow" and "Don't Let Me Down" from her fifth studio album, Ice Cream Every Day, to iTunes and other online music stores.
+In March 2009, Larrieux released the songs "Orange Glow" and "Don't Let Me Down" from her fifth studio album, Ice Cream Everyday, to iTunes and other online music stores.
 Larrieux also contributed "Don't Let Me Down" to the Enough Project.
 Proceeds from the compilation fund efforts to make the protection and empowerment of Congo's women a priority, as well as inspire individuals around the world to raise their voice for peace in Congo.
-Larrieux said on Oct 19, 2010 that she was "dutifully" trying new things for her fifth studio album.
+Larrieux said on October 19, 2010 that she was "dutifully" trying new things for her fifth studio album.
 In August 2011, Larrieux confirmed through Power Player Magazine the release date for her new album to be late January 2012.
 When asked about the five-year delay on her fifth album, Larrieux said she wanted to add and delete more songs to perfect the final product.
 "I stay on the road a lot", she said.
 "My experiences inform me as a writer, so then I come back and I have more songs to write, and I keep adding and subtracting, so the editing process made this album take a little bit longer than I expected."

 Larrieux's song "Don't Let Me Down" was used in the 2014 film Beyond the Lights.